akira80kv/DSR-Hitless-Guide/README.md

 At gargoyles, note you should have RTSR.
 Go to the right of the ceiling, and strafe the first gargoyle's hit.
 Ideally, cut his tale.
 Every 2 hits he should be stunned and die fairly easy.
 The second gargoyle will probably do the fire attack.
 R2 + R1 kills it.

 Ring the bell and homeward bone out, returning to firelink.
-Level STR to 20
+Level STR to 20.

+## Blighttown
 This time don't go on the wall, just down the stairs.
 Kick lautrec through the window, and quit out to get the FAP ring.
 Now, go to the elevator again, after elevator, using the humanities at the elevator, you should have 11.
 Doing the wall jump, go to blighttown!!
 Woohooo!!

 Stand in this log, and walk slowly towards the edge.
 When you start falling down the slope quickly, immediately spam roll and keep the joystick to the left.